 Helping injured Delaware workers is a major focus at the Delaware workers’ compensation law firm of Schuster Jachetti, LLP.
+Call our Delaware workers compensation lawyers today.
+Offering free consults and we charge no fees unless we win for you.

 I’m Wilmington Delaware Workers’ Compensation Attorney Joe Jachetti.
 My partner and I have more than 45 years of experience as Delaware workers compensation attorneys.
 We help workers like you get the benefits you need and deserve in the aftermath of a serious work accident, or the onset of an occupational disease.